pytorch/serve/README.md

 After you execute the `torchserve` command above, TorchServe runs on your host, listening for inference requests.

 **Note**: If you specify model(s) when you run TorchServe, it automatically scales backend workers to the number equal to available vCPUs (if you run on a CPU instance) or to the number of available GPUs (if you run on a GPU instance).
-In case of powerful hosts with a lot of compute resoures (vCPUs or GPUs), this start up and autoscaling process might take considerable time.
+In case of powerful hosts with a lot of compute resources (vCPUs or GPUs), this start up and autoscaling process might take considerable time.
 If you want to minimize TorchServe start up time you should avoid registering and scaling the model during start up time and move that to a later point by using corresponding [Management API](docs/management_api.md#register-a-model), which allows finer grain control of the resources that are allocated for any particular model).

 ### Get predictions from a model